When benefits are initially authorized, the County Assistance Office (CAO) will:

 A budget group may receive an extra pay, such as a vacation or overtime check, which is not regular or recurring.
 Do not count extra pays that are not expected to continue unless they are received in one of the initial months at application.

-Example 2: In December, Mrs. Marshall applies for cash assistance for herself and family.
-She is employed and normally earns $120 gross per week.
-For December, she anticipates four pays in the regular amount plus an extra $30 check to cover overtime worked last week.
-She expects four pays of $120 each again in January.
+Example 2: In December, Mrs. Marshall applies for cash assistance for self and family.
+Mrs. Marshall is employed and normally earns $120 gross per week.
+For December, Mrs. Marshall anticipates four pays in the regular amount plus an extra $30 check to cover overtime worked last week.
+Mrs. Marshall expects four pays of $120 each again in January.
 The CAO prospectively determines eligibility and the amount of the payment for December based on a total gross income of $510 and for January based on a total gross of $480.

 Example 3: At the June SAR review, Ms. Jones provides verification of earnings for April.
 On April 14, Ms. Jones’s pay stub shows overtime earnings of $30.
 The CAO confirms that the overtime earnings are not expected to continue.
 The $30 in overtime will not be used to determine the eligibility and payment amount for the new SAR period.